bleaktwig/yuadrem-wiki/docs/kins/oth.md

 **TODO.**

 <!--TODO.
+    * similar to humes but w/ four arms?

 Differentiate between the oths that stayed with the humes and the ones that traveled south (these are all the oths of which enough survived to retain their culture):
 * one group stayed with the humes of naptane.
 * one group traveled south and established ignelli, now settled in Mbeat.